OKC254/Portfolio/README.md

 Setup: Given this is a text doucument the course of action to take is to clone the file and it requires an internet connection as this is an online server.
 Use the following code: git clone https://github.com/username/My-Portfolio.git - Only after forking the repository.

-Known Bugs: There document has no underlying effect on your machine therefore there is no security threat.
+Known Bugs: The profile photo at the home page refuses to show otherwise all else is well.

 Technologies Used: Only HTML has been used the code having been written on Atom and uploaded to the GitHub server via the Terminal.